-Catholic Education at JFKS is an invitation and opportunity for your children to learn more about Christianity, the great Judeo-Christian cultural heritage, and in the upper grades something about the beliefs and traditions of other world religions.
+Catholic religious education at JFKS is an invitation and opportunity for your children to learn more about Christianity, the great Judeo-Christian cultural heritage, and in the upper grades, about the faith and traditions of other world religions.

-(Note to Catholic parents: Preparation for First Holy Communion and Confirmation is undertaken by the local parish, not the Religion program at JFKS.)
+Preparation for First Holy Communion and Confirmation is undertaken by the local parish, not through religious education classes.

 Information on the curriculum: www.erzbistumberlin.de